 It is a good time to remind guests to save room for dessert, when you return to their table to check on the entrees.
 At this time, you may want to suggest a few dessert items, to plant the thought.
-Later, when clearing the table, return with a dessert menu to set in front of the guests.
+Later, when clearing the table, ask your guests if they are ready to try dessert.
 You can then begin to describe a few of your favorite dessert items.

 In today's health-conscious fat-free society, customers stay away from desserts...NOT TRUE.
-We will offer some low-fat desserts, but you, the server, can always suggest splitting a dessert and bringing out additional forks or spoons.
+We will try to offer some low-fat desserts, but you, the server, can always suggest splitting a dessert and bringing out additional forks or spoons.
 This is effective salesmanship that will increase your check, and also enhance your guests' experience.
-Some guests will be glad to take a dessert to-go to enjoy later in the evening, we do not ever serve Crème Brulee to-go, however most other desserts are excellent to-go.